Fairness Concepts for Indivisible Items with Externalities: Model

 Every agent $i \in N$ is associated with a valuation function $V_i: \Pi \rightarrow \mathbb{R}$, which assigns a real value to every allocation $\pi \in \Pi$.
 We assume that agents have additive valuations and externalities.
-Under the additive preference domain, we have $V_i(\pi)$ $=$ $\sum_{a \in A}$ $V_i(\pi(a), a)$ where $V_i(j, a)$ represents the value agent $i$ receives when item $a$ is assigned to agent~$j$.
+Under the additive preference domain, we have $V_i(\pi)$ $=$ $\sum_{a \in A}$ $V_i(\pi(a), a)$, where we abuse notation and let $V_i(j, a)$ represent the value that agent $i$ receives when item~$a$ is assigned to agent~$j$.
 Note that in problems without externalities, an agent receives the same value from an allocation as long as the agent receives the same bundle.